 Ancient domino affects northern breeds but also occurs in some hounds and a variety of other breeds.
 It is the reason for some of the typical facial patterns of Siberian Huskies or Alaskan Malamute.

-Grizzle Domino occurs in sighthound breeds and Cocker Sable is a rare breed-specific version found in (you guessed it!)
+Grizzle Domino occurs in sighthound breeds.
+And Cocker Sable is a rare breed-specific version only found in (you guessed it!)
 English Cocker Spaniels and American Cocker Spaniels.

 Dog Breeds with Tan Points